aeternity/ga-multisig-contract/README.md

 ## Features & limitations

-- Provide a list of signers
+- Provide a set of signers
     - minimum 2
 - Provide the amount of confirmations need for a tx to be authorized
     - minimum 2